 |---|---|

 Two things stand out.
-First, the volume: tens of thousands of sub-$5k properties is not a curiosity — it's a parallel housing market.
-Second, the split: most ultra-cheap listings are vacant lots, but over two thousand actual houses are listed under $10,000 right now.
-(The other ~47,000 listings are priced "on application" — common for land banks that negotiate per-buyer.)
+First, the volume: at 18,693 listings priced under $5,000, this is not a curiosity — it's a parallel housing market.
+Second, the split: almost all of that ultra-cheap inventory is vacant land, and only 433 of those listings are actual houses under $10,000.
+Hundreds, not thousands.
+(The other ~53,000 listings carry no posted price at all — "on application," which is how many land banks negotiate per buyer.)

 Where the cheapest houses are